EutechCybernetic/lucy-pro-documentation/ui.md

 Once this is done, you can drag [fields](widgetreference) from the toolbox into the container to add a field to your user interface.

 Depending on the field and container, you can drag around the field to place it where you want.
 In some containers, the layout is automatic an the field will go into a fixed position.
-See [uipositioning](uipositioning) for more information.
+See [Positioning and Placement of ui elements](uis.rst#uipositioning) for more information.

 The next step is to bind data to your field.